WINTER - CLOSED - RE-OPENS JANUARY 1, 2023 FOR FISHING AND JANUARY 3, 2023 FOR ALL OTHER ACTIVITIES.

 Park gates are open during daylight hours from January 1 until March 31.

-Mount Carleton Provincial Park is home to 4 different campgrounds for campers at every experience level, plus 2 heritage cabin sites.
+During summer season, Mount Carleton Provincial Park is home to 4 different campgrounds for campers at every experience level, the Lodge Café, plus 2 heritage cabin sites.

 Williams and Franklin Campgrounds: 17 large, secluded tenting sites on both sides of Nictau Lake.
 Dry toilets, garbage bins and recycling bins are included.

 Group Camping: This site can accommodate up to 75 campers and includes a kitchen shelter, garbage and recycling bins and water (hand pump).

 Headwaters Campground: For a more extreme camping experience, hike partway up Mount Carleton Trail.
 There are 4 sites with only pit toilets and tree food storage as on-site amenities.

 Travel through the Bald Mountain Brook valley between the Mount Carleton Plateau and Mount Bailey.
 Pass by beautiful, large waterfalls and a boardwalk over beaver dams on Bald Mountain Brook.